-This project will allow our Community Learning Centre (CLC) to provide free literacy and human rights education to up to 200 migrants in the local area of northern Thailand.
-Fleeing armed conflict and forced labor in Burma (Myanmar), these migrants are at significant risk of being trafficked into an exploitative situation such as forced sex work or hard labor.
-Providing the opportunity for academic, vocational, language, and human rights education significantly reduces this risk.
+Donations support our Community Learning Centre (CLC) Program to provide free literacy and human rights education to up to 200 migrants per month in the local area of northern Thailand.
+These often stateless individuals are at significant risk of being trafficked into an exploitative situation such as forced sex work or hard manual labor.
+Having the opportunity for academic, vocational, language, and human rights education significantly reduces this risk and opens the door to future security.

 The Community Learning Centre serves children and adults, most of whom are at high risk of being trafficked into the commercial sex industry and other exploitative forms of labor.
 Poverty, racial discrimination, and lack of citizenship documentation prevent these individuals from going to school or obtaining a stable job.
 As a result, hundreds of people are living in poor and often desperate conditions with no access to medical care or police protection and few opportunities for the future.